 A turntable needs to be on a perfectly horizontal and vibration-free surface in order to perform at its best.
 Will she care?
 Will any teenager like her ever care?
-We did not care either in our younger days: vinyl and cassettes were the only available media.
+In our younger days, we did not care either: vinyl records and tape cassettes were the only available media.
 We plugged our turntables, put the record on and enjoyed the music.
-We were not aware that with a fine tune-up the performance of our old turntables would have increased incredibly.
-So when the first, dull sounding CD players arrived, even for them it was easy to show up a better sound performance.
-They also need to be on a horizontal and vibration-free surface but, again, who cared?
+Few of us – if any – were aware that with a fine tune-up the performance of our old turntables would have increased incredibly.
+So when the first, dull-sounding CD players arrived, it was easy fr them to show off a better sound performance.
+CD players also need to be on a horizontal and vibration-free surface but, again, who cared?
 They need far less setting up than turntables so they quickly took over.
 Today’s CD players are galaxies ahead of the first ones; still some correctly set up turntables can beat the hell out of them.
 Even old ones like my Thorens TD160 from the 70s!

 At the end, I can’t really imagine anything else than the cool factor to be the real reason behind the turntable’s come-back.
 Some nostalgia is involved with people who grew up with vinyl records.
 Just a few will choose to buy a turntable for its better performances.
 But it is a good thing anyway.
 In this frantic digital world, it is a blessing to have the chance to enjoy something, music in this case, with the slower pace of the life that used to be.
 We had fewer records, fewer music to choose from when we felt we wanted to do some listening.
 Today we have all the existing music at our fingertips.
 Kind of discouraging.

 I’m glad that my niece will discover that feeling.
 What it’s like to grab a bigger disc, to read and watch images from a larger album than a CD, to have to wait until side 1 is finished, hearing the noise of the needle at the end of the groove before continuing on the other side…